parse-community/parse-dashboard/README.md

 Ensure your Parse Server version is `>= 2.1.4`.
 The dashboard will not work with Parse Server instances with lower versions.

 You can also manage your apps that are hosted on Parse.com from the same dashboard.
-For these apps, you must specify your javascript key and set your server url to https://api.parse.com/1.
+For these apps, you must specify your rest key and javascript key, and set your server url to https://api.parse.com/1.

 ```
 {